BackofenLab/IntaRNA/README.md

 <br /><br />
 <a name="instosx" />
 ## OS X installation with homebrew (thanks to Lars Barquist)

+If you do not want to or can use the pre-compiled binaries for OS X available from [bioconda](https://anaconda.org/bioconda/intarna), you can compile `IntaRNA` locally.

 The following wraps up how to build `IntaRNA-2.0.2` under OS X (Sierra 10.12.4) using homebrew.